Specification and towers in shift spaces: Introduction

 \begin{theorem} Let $X$ be a coded shift on a finite alphabet and $\ph$ a H\"older potential on $X$.
-If $X$ has a uniquely decipherable generating set $G$ such that $\DDD = \DDD(G) := \{w\in \LLL \mid w $ is a subword of some $g\in G\}$ satisfies $P(\DDD,\ph) < P(\ph)$, then $(X,\ph)$ satisfies the conclusions of Theorems \ref{thm:main} and \ref{thm:structure}, with one exception: the coding map $\pi$ may not be injective, but it is still finite-to-one $\mu$-a.e.\ for the unique equilibrium state $\mu$. \end{theorem}
+If $X$ has a uniquely decipherable generating set $G$ such that $\DDD = \DDD(G) := \{w\in \LLL \mid w $ is a subword of some $g\in G\}$ satisfies $P(\DDD,\ph) < P(\ph)$, then $(X,\ph)$ satisfies conclusions \ref{spr}--\ref{lifts} of Theorem \ref{thm:structure} and conclusions \ref{unique}--\ref{analytic} of Theorem \ref{thm:main}, and $\mu$ is Bernoulli up to a period.
+The coding map $\pi$ may not be injective, but it is still finite-to-one $\mu$-a.e.\ for the unique equilibrium state $\mu$, and is injective on $\{\zz\in \Sigma : \zz$ is periodic, $\zz_0=a\}$ for each state $a$ of $\Sigma$. \end{theorem}